iguanacore/iguana_acs_fix/README.md

 * Fix State 3 Equilibrium : The game may sometimes mistakenly displays your disciples has having food equilibrium despite them still having unsustained food needs
 * Fix Refinement success chance estimation - Properly evaluates the specter, tao and spiritual refinement success chances.
 * Potential Value rework (Curious) - A workaround for Curious (Cat Yaoguai Trait), making it work as originally intended.
 Turns existing Potential boosts from AddV To BAddV, making the AddP value from the trait actually functional.
+* Correct Rock Yield - Rock yield is lower than it should be unless you are playing with a map reveal mod, this corrects the issue for everyone

 ## Install instructions